AbdullahFaruk/cuc_jav_webdriver/README.md

 Log4j is configured to send INFO and above to the console and ERROR and above to the log file.
 Both the **log4j.properties** and the **messages.log** files are in the project's root folder.

+##Caveats##

 **Important**.
 Do the following to add log4j.properties to the Eclipse classpath.
 Click on: Run -> Run Configuration -> [classpath tab] -> click on User Entries -> Advanced -> Select Add Folder -> select the location of your log4j.properties (your project root folder /) file and then -> OK -> Run

+To use the **chromedriver** you have to first download it and then edit **src/test/java/runsupport/DriverFactory.java** and set the system property to point to that **chromedriver.exe**.
+The following is the default that you will have to modify:

+    System.setProperty("webdriver.chrome.driver",
+          "c:/SeleniumWebdrivers/chromedriver.exe");

+Edit **src/config.properties** and set:

+    browser=chrome

 ##Explore##